readthedocs/readthedocs.org/docs/index.rst

 Open Source and User Focused |:heartbeat:|
     Our code is free and `open source <https://github.com/readthedocs/>`_.
-    :doc:`Our company </about>` is boostrapped and 100% user focused. readthedocs.org hosts documentation for over 100,000 large and small open source projects,
+    :doc:`Our company </about>` is bootstrapped and 100% user focused.
+    |org_brand| hosts documentation for over 100,000 large
+    and small open source projects,
-    in almost every human and computer language. readthedocs.com supports hundreds of organizations with product and internal  documentation.
+    in almost every human and computer language.
+    |com_brand| supports hundreds of organizations with product and internal documentation.

 .. _Read the docs: https://readthedocs.org/